mobily-enterprises/jsonreststores/README.md

 1) Value resolution

-In JsonRestStores, when a value is in the format `#something#`, that `something` will be replaced by the value in the corresponding value in the query string when making queries. _If `something` is not passed in the query string, that section of the query is ignored._
+In JsonRestStores, when a value is in the format `#something#`, that `something` will be replaced by the value in the corresponding value in the query string when making queries. _If `something` is not passed in the query string, that section of the query is ignored._.

+Also, if the second parameter is a function rather than a string, the query will be based on the value returned by that function.
+This is especially helpful when making queries using Date:

+    queryConditions: {
+      type: 'and',
+      args: [
+        { type: 'ge', args: [ 'expiry', function( a ){ return new Date() }  ] },
+        { type: 'eq', args: [ 'status', 'pending' ] },
+      ]
+    },

+Note that the function is passed "a" as a parameter.

 2) `ifDefined` to filter out chunks